 FXhome is constantly tweaking its baby, but Version 12 of the software offers some major new features that promise to make your work easier and more fun.
 These include an interface overhaul, a new text tool, color labels, a new publish feature that will challenge beginners and built-in templates for lower-thirds animated text.
 If you are new to filmmaking and editing, HitFilm will take some getting used to, but Version 12 is more simplified and powerful than earlier versions.

-Because we have reviewed several earlier versions of HitFilm Express, this review covers only the newest features in Version 12.3.
+Because we have reviewed several earlier versions of HitFilm Express, this review covers only the newest features in Version 12.3, which remains our top pick for the best free video editing software.

 The most profound updates to HitFilm Express involve the interface, which sports a new, streamlined look.
 Gone are the project screen and top tabs, replaced by familiar universal Mac menus and Windows native behaviors.
 HitFilm Express also added a quick selector for color labels to the editor and compositor timelines.